quux00/mybatis-koans/README.md

 To run the koans you are completing, do:

+    # if you are using H2, this will start the H2 database,
+    # run the koan(s) and stop the H2 db
-    $ mvn clean verify -P run-koans-h2 -D koanName=Koan01
+    $ mvn clean verify -P run-koans-h2 -D koan=Koan01  # run one koan

-or
+    $ mvn clean verify -P run-koans-h2                 # run all koans

+    # if you are NOT using H2, then use this:
+    $ mvn clean test -P run-koans -D koan=Koan01  # run one koan
+    $ mvn clean test -P run-koans                 # run all koans

+**or**

-    $ ant koan01   # remember to do 'ant runH2' first in another console if using H2
+    # remember to do 'ant runH2' first in another console if using H2
+    $ ant koan01    # run one
+    $ ant run-all   # <- what he said

 or run them from within Eclipse as JUnit tests.

-**TODO: the above target doesn't exist --- need to build**
+### Adjust logging verbosity

+If you want more logging information when running your koan tests, adjust the logging levels in the `src/main/resources/logback.xml` file.
+There are four knobs: root level, the koans, java.sql and the ibatis levels.

+To have less logging (none if the koans passing), set logging levels to "info".
+For more, set levels to "debug".
+Mix and match to get the output you want.

 ---